userdyk-github/userdyk-github.github.io/_posts/AI01/2019-08-13-AI01-How-to-load-and-manipulate-images-with-PIL.md

 ---
 layout : post
-title : AI01, Image data preparation
+title : AI01, How to load and manipulate images with PIL
 categories: [AI01]
 comments : true
 tags : [AI01]